 The next main offensive was the Battle of Loos in September 1915.
 1st Battery's guns were emplaced in front line trenches in support of 25th Brigade."
 1

-Andrew Lockwood may have been just old enough to have served overseas and to have taken part in the Battle of Neuve Chappelle between the 13th and 15th March where it is possible that he have been wounded and then returned to the UK for treatment at the hospital in Newcastle.
-It is not known if he qualified for the British or the Victory medals.
+Andrew Lockwood may have been just old enough to have served overseas and to have taken part in the Battle of Neuve Chappelle between the 13th and 15th March where it is possible that he have been wounded and then returned to the UK for treatment at the hospital in Newcastle where he died.
+He was awarded the 1915 Star as well as the British and Victory medals posthumously.

 Above: British Royal Field Artillery Battery with 18lb guns at Le Cateau in 1914.

 Driver Andrew Lockwood, aged 18 years, son of John William Lockwood, of Intake Lane, Ossett, died on the 24th April 1915 in hospital at Newcastle.
 He is buried at grave reference Row 1 Grave 2 at the Ossett (Holy Trinity) Churchyard, 2 Church Street, Ossett.

 Above: Driver Andrew Lockwood's grave in Trinity Churchyard, Ossett.
 Photograph by Anne-Marie Fawcett

 1. "History of 1st Battery, Royal Artillery (The Blazers)" - Presentation to The Royal Artillery Historical Society on the 26th April 2006